This Vegan & Gluten-Free Coconut Cauliflower Stew gets made in the slow-cooker and is a perfect plant-based meal.

 Today’s recipe features ingredients from the pantry, plus a few grocery essentials that shouldn’t be too hard to find.
 You might even have them all hidden in your cupboards.

-Making this stew is so easy!
+I used organic split peas and cauliflower as the base of this soup.
+Making it is so easy!
 The peas get rinsed and poured into the pot:

 The veggies get chopped and added on top, along with broth, water, and spices: